arbor-sim/arbor/doc/concepts/morphology.rst

-In addition, all interpretations agree that a *segment* is (in the common case) constructed between a sample and its parent sample; and if more than 1 sample have the same parent sample, the parent sample is interpreted as a fork point in the morphology, and acts as the distal point to a new branch for each of its "child" samples.
+In addition, all interpretations agree that a *segment* is (in the common case) constructed between a sample and its parent sample; and if more than 1 sample have the same parent sample, the parent sample is interpreted as a fork point in the morphology, and acts as the proximal point to a new branch for each of its "child" samples.
 There a couple of exceptions to these rules which are listed below.

 Arbor interpretation: